 - It may take up to 8 weeks for a noticeable effect

-STUDIES: The Drug's package insert cites three 12-week studies.
+Efficacy: The manufacturer's package insert cites three 12-week studies.

 - In those studies, the following effects were seen: